Naomi Broady: 2016

 Broady began 2016 at the Auckland Open where she defeated Laura Siegemund, Kateryna Kozlova, and Magdaléna Rybáriková in the qualifying.
 In the first round of the main draw, she recorded the biggest win of her career when she shocked No. 2 seed Ana Ivanovic.
 Broady's second-round contest with Jeļena Ostapenko featured a controversial incident during a second-set tiebreak, when Ostapenko seemed to fling her racket in the direction of the back of the court, which subsequently hit a ball boy.
 Although the boy wasn't injured, Broady approached the chair umpire to enquire why Ostapenko had not been defaulted, on the grounds that the racket had been thrown in frustration and not in an accidental fashion.
 Ostapenko claimed that she did not fling the racket but that it was an accident.
 After hailing the WTA supervisor, Ostapenko was issued a code violation and would go on to lose to Broady in three sets.
 A cold post-match handshake was also met with further drama, as the two verbally berated each other in an argument while packing their bags.
 Broady went out in the next round when she lost to Sloane Stephens for a spot in the semifinals.

 Having been eliminated in the opening round of qualifying at the Australian Open, Broady travelled to the United States to play the ITF events in Maui and Midland.
-Broady reached the semifinals in Hawaii before losing to top seed Christina McHale, but went two better by winning the $100k event in Midland, beating US youngster Robin Anderson in the final.
+Broady reached the semifinals in Hawaii, before losing to top seed Christina McHale but went two better by winning the $100k event in Midland, beating US youngster Robin Anderson in the final.
 Broady broke into the world's top 100 for the first time following these results.

 Broady's next event was the qualifying of the high-value Premier-5 event in Doha.
 She won her opening match, but then lost in final qualifying to Elena Vesnina.
 From here Broady moved on to Kuala Lumpur.
-She recorded wins over Klára Koukalová, Yang Zhaoxuan and former Wimbledon finalist Sabine Lisicki to reach her second WTA semifinal, exiting at that stage to another former Wimbledon runner-up, Eugenie Bouchard.
+She recorded wins over Klára Koukalová, Yang Zhaoxuan and former Wimbledon finalist Sabine Lisicki to reach her second WTA Tour semifinal, exiting at that stage to another former Wimbledon runner-up, Eugenie Bouchard.
 This run lifted Broady to a new career high ranking of 76.

 2017–2021

 Competing at the 2017 Midland Classic, Broady reached the singles final before losing in three sets to Tatjana Maria.
 In May, at the Empire Slovak Open, partnering with Heather Watson, Broady won the doubles competition on clay in two sets, bringing her doubles ranking to a new high of 56.

 She lost in the first round of the 2018 Wimbledon Championships as a wildcard entry.
-This was her fifth first-round Wimbledon loss from six wildcard direct entries.
+This was her fifth first-round Wimbledon loss from six wildcard entries.

-Broady worked as a commentator on Radio Five Live for the 2021 US Open.
+Broady worked as a commentator on BBC Radio 5 Live for the 2021 US Open.